DyingShades/justinluong.com/menu/Grasslandrestorationpractitioners.md

     bio: |
       Marcela Resultay-Tayaba is a member of the Shingle Springs Band of Miwok Indians and serves as the Habitat Restoration Specialist for her tribe.
-After serving as a youth intern for the tribe’s Environmental Department for five years Marcela went on to obtain a bachelor’s degree in environmental sciences with an emphasis on Ecological Restoration as well as minors in Forestry and Natural Resources from Cal Poly Humboldt.
+Marcela obtained a bachelor’s degree in environmental sciences with an emphasis on Ecological Restoration as well as minors in Forestry and Natural Resources from Cal Poly Humboldt.